-- Be punctual and meet with students for the entire scheduled time - Maintain a safe learning environment for each student - Post office hours and maintain those hours - Participate in an required Alerts, where instructors flag failing or struggling students in the first few weeks of the semester.
-An e-mail detailing the process will be sent every semester. - Enter mid-term and final grades into Banner, the NMHU student information system - Maintain professional relations with all students, staff, faculty and other instructors. - If you are responsible for selecting the textbook for your course, have your selection approved by your department and submitted to the designated administrative support staff by the deadline the semester before you teach.
-Your designated administrative support staff will inform you of the deadline and provide you with the appropriate forms - Maintain records of student performance and leave copies with department at the end of the term.
-Please consult your department chair for what records are required - Check your NMHU email on a regular basis during the work week
+- Required to use originally agreed mode of delivery, date and time of classes, and classroom. location unless Department Chair, Dean, and VPAA approve a change. - Be punctual and meet with students for the entire scheduled time. - Maintain a safe learning environment for each student. - Post office hours and maintain those hours. - Participate in an required Alerts, where instructors flag failing or struggling students in the first few weeks of the semester.
+An email detailing the process will be sent every semester. - Enter mid-term and final grades into Banner, the NMHU student information system. - Maintain professional relations with all students, staff, faculty and other instructors.

+- If you are responsible for selecting the textbook for your course, have your selection approved by your department and submitted to the designated administrative support staff by the deadline the semester before you teach.
+Your designated administrative support staff will inform you of the deadline and provide you with the appropriate forms. - Maintain records of student performance and leave copies with department at the end of the term.
+Please consult your department chair for what records are required. - Check your NMHU email on a regular basis during the workweek. - Create your own zoom link for your assigned classes.